 Because the hips are actually ball-and-socket joints, there is a broad range of hip positions to squat in, Swartz explains.
 One of them?
 The sumo squat.

 While in a regular squat, your feet are positioned about shoulder length apart with your toes and knees facing forward, just slightly turned out.
 In a sumo squat, “your feet are positioned in a much wider stance with your toes and knees pointing outward in opposite directions,” Samuela says.

 Swartz does point out that with the wider stance of the sumo, “you really have to fire up the outer glutes, otherwise, the knees will cave in, which is not good,” he says, suggesting that you start off conservatively, and only go as wide (with appropriate foot turnout) as you can track knees over toes.

 Because sumos are still fundamentally squats, they provide many of the same benefits, Swartz points out.
 However, there are a few key differences:

 - They Work the Inner Thighs: With the legs spread wider, the thighs must adduct (move towards the center) in order to pull the body back up, Swartz says.
 “This means more direct recruitment of the adductors to target inner thigh strength.”

-- They Fire Up Glute Medius and Minimus: Due to the wider stance, the glute medius also fires up in order to properly track the knees over the toes, Swartz says.
+- They Fire Up the Gluteus Medius and Minimus: Due to the wider stance, the gluteus medius also fires up in order to properly track the knees over the toes, Swartz says.

 - They Are Great for Stability and Balance: Also because of the wider stance, the torso does not have to shift as far forward to counterbalance as in a traditional squat.
 “On one level this can make sumos actually a bit easier to perform, as the torso stays more vertical,” Swartz explains.
 “At the same time, with the feet wider it can also present more challenge to balance if a trainee isn't used to that foot position.”